napframework/nap/docs/doxygen/markdown/04_scene.md

 Creating Links {#scene_linking}
 =======================

 You already know how to [create a link](@ref pointing) to a resource.
 But you can't use this type of link to point to components and entities.
 After all: there could be multiple instances of the same entity or component in your scene.
 When you want to point to a component you use the [ComponentPtr](@ref nap::ComponentPtr).
 When you want to point to an entity you use the [EntityPtr](@ref nap::EntityPtr).
-Pointing to components and entities in json is almost the same as pointing to stand-alone resources with one exception: you can use absolute or relative paths to another component or entity in the scene.
+Pointing to components and entities in json is almost the same as pointing to stand-alone resources with one exception: you can use absolute or relative paths.
 It is recommended to use our editor (Napkin) to create links between objects in the scene for you.

 To Components {#component_link}
 -----------------------